 There is plenty of learning planned for your child to access whilst we are closed and they are busy learning at home with you.
 Look here for learning activities and suggestions.

 If you have any questions about the remote learning, please use these new class email addresses to communicate with your class teacher, these email accounts will be checked once a day and teachers will reply (if they are well) following the order they were received.
 If you have any other concerns please direct them to the school email address which will also be checked regularly.

 School Email: email@example.com

-Playing with small world or role playing/imaginative play encourage language development as well as offering up opportunities to mark make, use mathematical skills and develop their social skills and understanding of the world – you will be amazed what learning can be achieved while playing ‘shops’ or helping to cook dinner.
+Playing with small world or role playing/imaginative play encourage language development as well as offering up opportunities to mark make, use mathematical skills and develop their social skills and understanding of the world – you will be amazed what learning can be achieved while playing ‘shops’.

 This is a really strange time for everyone, especially for the children who need time.
 Time – it allows them to process what is going on and make sense of their feelings.
 If the only thing you manage in the day is some of the ’10 a day’ then you and your family are having a good day.
 This is a time to spend as family, to talk, share, play, tell stories and snuggle.

 Take care, stay safe and look after one another,

 Please note message from Mrs Trim and Mrs Childs:

 This is the link that all parents can use to access the SEND/SAFS Padlet page.
 There is a lot of useful information, activities, links... for our SEND children and families.